richelbilderbeek/dlip/report/README.md

 ### pros

-* very accurate predictions and outcomes
+* They have very accurate predictions and outcomes.

 ### cons

-* they are slow to train without a good gpu
+* They are slow to train without a good gpu.

-* they need lots of training data
+* They need lots of training data.

 ## What are phylogenetics?